Things To Do in Sonoma, Trip Ideas, What's New in Wine Country

-Where to Go Glamping in Sonoma This Summer
+Where to Go Glamping in Sonoma Wine Country

 Sonoma Zipline Adventures in Occidental

 Five treehouses, similar to yurts, form an aerial village in redwood treetops on the Alliance Redwoods property in Sonoma’s west county.
+(There’s also a sixth similar structure on the ground that is ADA compliant and accessible.)
 Every treehouse stay includes two zipline tours with Sonoma Zipline Adventures — one on the day you arrive and another before you depart.

 Dinner and a hot breakfast are included and are delivered via room service.
 With a queen bed and bunk beds, each treehouse is designed to sleep up to four people.
 Treehouses also have a sink and compostable toilet.

-The cost is $615 per person Monday through Thursday; $700 Friday, Saturday and Sunday.
-(There is a minimum of two guests.)
-Along with the overnight stay and two zipline tours, a guided nature hike, gourmet dinner and hot breakfast are included.
-Additional children and household members are $300 per person.
+The cost is $523 per person Monday through Thursday, $595 for Friday or Sunday arrival, and $616 for Saturday arrival (there is a minimum of two guests).
+Additional children and household members start at $263 per person (depending on the day of the week).
+Along with the overnight stay and two zipline tours, the stay includes a guided nature hike, gourmet dinner and hot breakfast.

 6250 Bohemian Highway, Occidental, 888-494-7868, sonomacanopytours.com